Yes, we're a little loco · Open Source · MIT License

 The Vision

 A growing ecosystem of community-trained specialist adapters, smart routing, and one-command setup.
-Frontier-capable AI that runs on hardware you already own.
+Competitive AI that runs on hardware you already own.

 Vision